samWighton/samWighton.github.io/README.md

 This research allowed a better understanding of the behaviour and temperatures experienced my maggots while in a host.
 Temperature affects the growth rate of maggots, so this research has lead to better time-of-death estimations in the field of criminal forensics.

+#### Accounting 2014 - 2015

 Sam wrote a data conversion program for accountancy firm [PKF Lawler](https://www.pkf.com.au/) to assist with government compliance.
+This contract gave Sam experience with the [Quickbooks](https://www.intuit.com.au/hp-c/) program.
+This has been helpful when working on Quickbooks integration at Accelo.

+#### Audio

+Managers of an auditorium sought Sam's assistance to create a report on the distribution of sound energy from the auditorium speakers.
-After complaints about sound levels at an auditorium, Sam measured samples of the audio energy levels, created a model of the energy distribution and presented a report to managers.
+This assisted in addressing complaints about sound levels.
+Sam took measurements and created a model of the energy distribution and presented a report to managers.

-### Tutoring
+#### Tutoring 2012 - Current

-Sam has been providing science, mathematics and programming tutoring for secondary school level students for 6 years and is currently still tutoring.
+Sam has been providing science, mathematics and programming tutoring for secondary school level students for 6 years (since 2012) and is currently still tutoring.

 ### Public Speaking

-Sam has given several programming related talks:
+Sam has given several programming related talks.

 Sam has been invited to speak to the developers or owners of companies on four occasions.
 These talks were on the topic of machine learning; with the content personalised for each company.